Aging & Health A to Z

 Care & Treatment

 Your treatment for syncope depends on its cause(s).This is particularly important if you have heart problems.
 Heart attacks may require aggressive medical therapy.
 Problems with heart valves are typically treated with surgery.
 Treatment for heart rhythm problems may involve medications or a pacemaker.

 Other causes of syncope may also be managed by changes to your medications.
-Sometimes, changing your dosing schedule might be enough.
-For example, your healthcare professional may tell you not to take a medication for high blood pressure at mealtime to avoid dropping your blood pressure too low after you eat.
+Sometimes, changing the time when you take your medications might be enough.
+For example, your healthcare provider may tell you not to take a medication for high blood pressure at mealtime to avoid dropping your blood pressure too low after you eat.

 Whatever the situation, always be sure to check with your healthcare provider before making any changes in how you take your medication.